 Our network runs field days, workshops and other events packed with high quality information relevant to managing small rural properties in the NSW Southern Tablelands.
 By getting groups of interested people together, we can organise specialist presenters to run workshops about the topics that people living on small farms tell us they need to learn about.
 Most workshops are hosted on local farms.

 Topics depend on the interests of participants but can include:

 – property planning

-This project is supported by funding from the Australian Government.
+This project is currently supported by funding from South East Local Land Services.